 - At least one lab science course.
 BIO 140: Inquiry Biology for Educators is strongly recommended.

-- Required: two history courses from among the following: HIS 114 West and the World I AND HIS 115 West and the World II OR HIS 116 History of Western Civilization I AND HIS 117 History of Western Civilization II
+- Required: one history course from among the following: HIS 114 West and the World I, HIS 115 West World II, HIS 116 History of Western Civilization I, HIS 117 History of Western Civilization II

 - PSY 190 Psychology of Development: Infancy and Childhood

 - One course in Art, Music or Theater that satisfies the Core requirements.

 [603 CMR 7.00 Regulations for Educator Licensure and Preparation Program Approval (Most Recently Amended by the Board of Elementary and Secondary Education: June 26, 2012)]